A/N: One important announcement at the end!

 "If it isn't too much trouble."

 Tobi nodded and took off his eye patch, both eyes swirling into a familiar red.
-His newly implanted eye shouldn't have been able to form another sharingan, but his Uchiha blood had gradually come to change it to the way it was supposed to be.
-But that sharingan had yet to be fully developed and was still in its early stages.
+His newly implanted eye shouldn't have been able to form another sharingan, but his Uchiha blood had gradually come to change it to the way it was supposed to be even when sharingan had yet to be fully developed and was still in its early stages.
 Kakashi averted his gaze as Sakura gave a large grin.

 "So, any further questions?"